 A rarity in Anguilla, Tropical Sunset is one of the few Anguilla restaurants that serve this Bahamian favorite.

-When it comes to non-seafood options, Tropical Sunset's BBQ and burgers answer any call.
+When it comes to non-seafood options, Tropical Sunset offers BBQ with all of the trimmings, including rice and peas, coleslaw and plantain.

 Chicken & Rib Combo